Effective Apr 22, 2020:

 - Ban on other plastic straws, including plastic labeled or described as compostable, degradable, or made from plants

-- 1-year exemption available for bubble tea drinks (registration required)
+- Until April 21, 2021, exemption available for bubble tea drinks (registration required)

 All food vendors are required to stock flexible plastic straws individually wrapped in paper and provide them on request.